For many years letters to and from

 scales - which cost a penny to use.

 One of the weighing machines was put outside the Carnamah Post

-Office in the 1930s.
-As many people didn't have household scales
+Office in 1939.
+As many people didn't have household scales,

-they would insert a penny, step on the scales and then see how
+they would insert a penny, step on the scales and see how

 much they weighed!
 The scales revealed the weight in pounds and